arvimal/BootCamp/004-Networking/README.md

 In passive mode, the client establishes both channels.
 In that case, the server tells the client which port should be used for the data channel.

 Passive mode is generally used in situations where the FTP server is not able to establish the data channel.
 One of the major reasons for this is network firewalls.
-While you may have a firewall rule which allows you to open up FTP channels to ftp.microsoft.com, Microsoft's servers may not have the power to open up the data channel back through your firewall.
+While you may have a firewall rule which allows you to open up FTP channels to ftp.microsoft.com, Microsoft's servers may not have the power to open up the data channel back through your firewall, ie. random ports on the client side.

 Passive mode solves this by opening up both types of channel from the client side.
 In order to make this hopefully clearer:

 Active mode:
   Client opens up command channel from client port 2000(a) to server port 21(b).
   Client sends PORT 2001(a) to server and server acknowledges on command channel.
   Server opens up data channel from server port 20(b) to client port 2001(a).
   Client acknowledges on data channel.

 Passive mode:
   Client opens up command channel from client port 2000(a) to server port 21(b).
   Client sends PASV to server on command channel.
   Server sends back (on command channel) PORT 1234(a) after starting to listen on that port.
   Client opens up data channel from client 2001(a) to server port 1234(a).
   Server acknowledges on data channel.

 At this point, the command and data channels are both open.